16-09-02 -- Summary Of Essay Nine Part Two:

 As such it breaks entirely new ground, as anyone who reads on will soon see, providing for the first time a historical materialist explanation why our movement so often fails and why much that we on the Revolutionary Left touch sooner or later becomes corrupted, and then turns into dust.

 However, nothing said here is aimed at undermining Historical Materialism [HM] -- a theory I fully accept -- or, for that matter, revolutionary socialism.
-My aim is to (A) Assist in the scientific development of Marxism by helping to demolish a dogma that has in my opinion seriously damaged our movement from its inception: Dialectical Materialism [DM] -- or, in its more political form, 'Materialist Dialectics' [MD] --, (B) Expose the links between this theory and the class origin and position of those who 'lead' our movement, and (C) Show how this combination has helped cripple revolutionary socialism.
+My aim is (A) To assist in the scientific development of Marxism by helping to demolish a dogma that has in my opinion seriously damaged our movement from its inception: Dialectical Materialism [DM] -- or, in its more political form, 'Materialist Dialectics' [MD] --, (B) To expose the links between this theory and the class origin and position of those who 'lead' our movement, and (C) To show how this combination has helped cripple revolutionary socialism.
 [On the difference between HM and DM/MD, see here.]

 The material presented below was largely written before (1) The 2007/08 crisis in UK-Respect developed, (2) The crises that have blown up in the intervening years, and (3) The crisis which is building inside the UK-SWP right now (January-April 2013).